sci-ndp/scidx-k8s/ingress-controller/README.md

-# NGINX Ingress Controller Installation and Deletion Guide
+# Documentation: NGINX Ingress Controller Installation and Deletion Guide

 This guide provides step-by-step instructions for installing and deleting the NGINX Ingress Controller on an EKS cluster or a MicroK8s cluster using shell scripts.
 For more detailed information, refer to the [NGINX Ingress Controller documentation](https://kubernetes.github.io/ingress-nginx/).